Deputy Andrew Kriss

 Deputy Collier was critically injured in a rollover while pursuing a wrong way drunk driver.

-The Deputy Sheriff's Foundation awards nine scholarships in the names of our fallen deputies.
-Children of DSA members are eligible to apply for the Line of Duty scholarships each spring.'
+The Deputy Sheriff's Foundation, the DSA's charitable arm, awards nine scholarships in the names of our fallen deputies.
+Children of DSA members are eligible to apply for the Line of Duty scholarships each spring.
+Learn more about our scholarship program here.